-In my current obsession of researching the research on habits, it was obvious to revisit Charles Duhigg’s book “The Power of Habit”.
+In my current obsession of the research on habits, it was obvious to revisit Charles Duhigg’s book “The Power of Habit”.

 Duhigg’s book is a delight to read (and reread).
 I like his vivid story telling, which almost has me forget I am learning.
 There is also a practical take-outs session at the end.

 I must warn you there is very bad news in side.
 It turns out our brain does not differentiate good habits from bad.

 ‘When habits form the brain stops fully participating in decision making’ .
 Argh.
 What does this mean to us mere mortals?
 Well it is bad news … unless you deliberately fight a habit and work hard to form new routines, the habit pattern will unfold automatically.